antolu/LHCbDIRAC/docs/source/AdministratorGuide/Bookkeeping/productionoutputfiles.rst

 	alter table prods add processed char(1) default 'N' null;
 	- In order to keep which productions are inserted to the productionoutputfiles table. alter table prods add stepid char(1) default 'N' null;
-	- The all jobs which belong to this prod does not have jobid. alter table prods add problematic char(1) default 'N' null;
+	- The all jobs which belong to this prod does not have stepid. alter table prods add problematic char(1) default 'N' null;
 	- Duplicated steps in the stepscontainer table.

-The migration started with the runs (production<0) and of course with the prods.processed='N':
+The migration started with the runs (production<0) and with the prods.processed='N':

 	declare
 	begin